eloylp/p2p-handshake/ADR.md

 The code also [favours this](https://github.com/eloylp/p2p-handshake/blob/main/src/p2p.rs#L20), as a different p2p module could be invoked depending on the commented CLI subcommand.
 It just need to accomplish the current signatures.

-Summarizing, we are pretending to facilitate a growth vector for the project to new developers.
+Summarizing, we are pretending to facilitate a growth vector for the project to new features made by other developers.

 ### Processing messages